graziang1/BizBuzz/README.md

 # Developer Guide
 ## Installation Steps:
-### Check to make sure you have npm (Node Package Manager) installed
+### Check to make sure you have npm (Node Package Manager) installed by running the following in Command Prompt (Windows) or Terminal (macOS)
 	npm -v

-	If no version of npm is displayed, download and install Node.js and npm from here: https://nodejs.org/en/.
+- If no version of npm is displayed, download and install Node.js and npm from here: https://nodejs.org/en/
-	(Run npm -v to confirm it was installed correctly)
+- Run npm -v again to confirm it was installed correctly

 ### Install the Expo CLI (command-line interface)
 	npm i -g expo-cli